Need to know

 - NRMA

-Allianz and NRMA offer additional lump sum amounts for at-fault drivers with serious injuries.
+NRMA offers additional lump sum amounts for at-fault drivers with serious injuries

 Compensation for at-fault drivers